DocErnstz/InternetBusiness/README.md

-# InternetBusiness
+# Inter
-webpage that is meant to be used as an internet provider business based webpage
+Fullstack app showcase
 ## Description

- Web Application with a bunch of cool sass animations which are gonna dazzle you along with the image slider, you can get in touch with the business owner by writing your message in the form below.
+ Web Application with a bunch of cool sass animations which are gonna dazzle you along with the image slider. in the form below.
 ## Author